Definition of Placenta Praevia

 Therapy of Premature Placenta Detachment

-Only an emergency C-section can save the child’s life.
+Only an emergency C-section can save a child’s life.

 The correct answers can be found below the references.